ppy/osu-elastic-indexer/README.md

 # Index aliasing and resume support
 Index aliases are used to support zero-downtime index switches.
 When creating new indices, the new index is suffixed with a timestamp.
-At the end of the indexing process, the alias is updated to point to the new index.
+At the end of the indexing process, the alias is updated to point to the new index and the old index is closed.

-The program keeps track of progress information by writing to a `_index_meta` index.
+The program keeps track of progress information by writing to a `index_meta` index.
 When starting, it will try to resume from the last known position.

 Setting `resume_from=0` will force the indexer to being reading from the beginning.

+`new` and `resume_from` incompatible and should not be used together.

+# Creating a new index while the watcher is running
+The indexer supports running in watch mode while a different indexer process is creating a new index.
+Once the new index is complete, the watching indexer will automatically switch to updating the new index.

 # TODO

-These items are considered important but not implemented yet:
-- Watching for new data.
-- Handle elasticsearch response errors.
-- Support writing metadata info to database.
-- Option to ignore existing index and create a new one.
+- Option to cleanup closed indices.